anttijuu/TVTSanasto-Java/README.md

 App fetches each of the categories and terms listed in the index file, parses the JSON files and stores the categories and terms in the user's computer in a SQLite database.
 The terms can then be studied without network connection or consuming the network bandwidth.
 User can later fetch updates (if any) both to the index and the categories of terms by using the menus in the app.

-User may also sort the terms by language and search the terms using keywords.
-App then lists only those terms containing the keyword.
+User may also sort the terms by language and search the terms.
+App then lists only those terms containing the searched word.

 ## Dependencies